mschoettner/master-thesis/README.md

 # master-thesis
-Code for my Master Psychopathic Traits and Social Cognition: Effective Connectivity in Theory of Mind and Empathy Networks.
+Code for my Master Thesis Psychopathic Traits and Social Cognition: Effective Connectivity in Theory of Mind and Empathy Networks.